Ensembl/ensembl-vep/README.md

 * **Known/existing variants:** The alleles of your input variant are now compared to any known variants when using ```--check_existing```.
 Previously this would require you to enable this functionality manually with ```--check_alleles```.
 The old functionality can be restored using ```--no_check_alleles```.
 * **Allele frequencies:** Allele frequencies are now reported for the input allele only e.g. as ```0.023``` instead of ```A:0.023,G:0.0005```.
 To reflect this change, the allele frequency fields are now named e.g. ```AFR_AF``` instead of ```AFR_MAF```.
 The command line flags reflect this also, so ```--maf``` is now ```--af``` and ```--maf_1kg``` is now ```--af_1kg```.
 Using the old flags will produce a deprecation message.
 * **GFF and GTF files:** GFF and GTF files may now be used directly as a source of transcript annotation in place of, or even alongside, a cache or database source.
-Previously this invovled [building a cache using gtf2vep.pl](http://www.ensembl.org/info/docs/tools/vep/script/vep_cache.html#gtf), which is now redundant.
+Previously this involved [building a cache using gtf2vep.pl](http://www.ensembl.org/info/docs/tools/vep/script/vep_cache.html#gtf), which is now redundant.
 The files must first be bgzipped and tabix-indexed, and a FASTA file containing genomic sequence is required:
 ```bash
 $ grep -v "#" data.gff | sort -k1,1 -k4,4n -k5,5n | bgzip -c > data.gff.gz
 $ tabix -p gff data.gff.gz